rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 /usr/sbin/service iptables save
 ```

 This completes Part 1.
 You can either continue on to Part 2, or return to the [menu](#menu).
-If you are working on the snapshot server, you can head back to [Part 5](#part5) now.
+If you are working on the snapshot server, you can head down to [Part 5](#part5) now.

 # <a name="part2"></a>Part 2 : Setting Up And Managing Images